karlduino/PowerSensor_wTemp/ReadMe.md

   off.
 I'm using telnet with a yahoo account, following [this post](http://bit.ly/12PivcA) from Rob Glinka.

-Of course, if my web connection goes down (my cable modem or router), this won't work.
+My plan is to power the arduino with a UPS.
+But, of course, if my web connection goes down (my cable modem or router), this won't work.